With a mentor to back you, starting a business can be easy even in a slowing economy, say management experts

 “In the UAE, they are probably in an environment that is friendly to them in a way that does not exist in Europe or the US, where entrepreneurs do not have the breaks they need.

-The UAE government has recognised entrepreneurs need support to generate business.
+The UAE government has recognized entrepreneurs need support to generate business.
 Because of Dubai’s size and the foresight of its leaders, its government is more aware of the issues that entrepreneurs face and doing something about them.

 In a Western country that is much larger and has a creakier system, the ability to respond to or even be aware of issues affecting entrepreneurs is more difficult.